srivishp/srivishp/README.md

 # Hello, there! 😃

 ### About Me
-- 👨‍💻  I’m currently learning Redux, Typescript & Next JS.
+- 👨‍💻  I’m currently learning Redux, Next JS & Typescript.
 - 👀  I’m looking forward to gaining hands-on experience with Amazon Web Services!
 - 🏆  I'm an <a href="https://srivishp.github.io/aws-dva-certificate/dva-c01.pdf">AWS Certified Developer</a> at the Associate level.